clhenrick/clhenrick.io/content/about/accessibility.md

 - **Poor alternative text on some images:** Some images have missing or sub-par alternative text, particularly in the portfolio project pages and some blog post pages.
 I plan on improving existing sub-par and addressing missing alt text in all images over time.

-- **Insufficient color contrast for text formatted as machine readable code:** Text in code blocks may have low contrast due to the code styling theme not being WCAG conformant for color contrast.
-I plan on updating the theme used to style code blocks in order to improve their color contrast.

 - **Video alternatives:** video embeds may exist in some pages of this site that do not have alternatives such as closed captions or transcripts.
 I plan on adding closed captions and transcripts for these videos.

-All known accessibility bugs have been documented in [this site's Github repository]({{ metadata.githubRepository }}/issues?q=is%3Aopen+is%3Aissue+label%3Aa11y).
+All known accessibility bugs have been documented in [this site's GitHub repository]({{ metadata.githubRepository }}/issues?q=is%3Aopen+is%3Aissue+label%3Aa11y).
 You may also view [accessibility bugs that have been fixed]({{ metadata.githubRepository }}/issues?q=is%3Aissue+label%3Aa11y+is%3Aclosed).

-## Assessment approaches
+## Assessment Approaches

 {{ metadata.author.name }} assessed the accessibility of {{ metadata.title }} through utilizing the following self-evaluation approaches:

-- Using web browser developer tools to inspect the accessibility properties of HTML elements.
+- Using web browser developer tools such as [Chrome's accessibility pane](https://developer.chrome.com/docs/devtools/accessibility/reference#pane) to inspect the accessibility properties of HTML elements.
 - Automated testing of the site's web pages using the [WAVE Web Accessibility  Evaluation browser extension](https://wave.webaim.org/).
+- Manual accessibility testing using only the keyboard to navigate and operate the site.
-- Manual accessibility testing using screen readers such as VoiceOver, NVDA, and JAWS.
+- Manual accessibility testing using common screen reader software and web browser pairings:
+  - VoiceOver with Safari on MacOS and iOS
+  - NVDA with Firefox on Windows
+  - JAWS with Chrome on Windows
+- Manual accessibility testing using forced colors mode on Windows.

 ## Feedback